LEDs-by-glowingkitty/GlowLight/README.md

 ![add the bottom case](readme/add_bottom_case.gif)

 Next, take the [bottom case](https://github.com/glowingkitty/GlowLight/blob/main/3D%20printed%20parts/bottom%20case.3mf) and place it on the acrylic tube and aluminium tube.
 Make sure you insert the wires from the LED strips into the hole that's closest to each LED strip (4 holes, for 4 LED strips).
-Optionally you can now also fix that connection by using an M3 nut and M3 20mm screw and/or with glue between the acrylic tube and bottom case.
+Optionally you can now also fix that connection with glue between the acrylic tube and bottom case.

 ### **Step 6:** Add remaining electronics